 Wash your hands and all surfaces that touch meat.
 Do not wash meat, as it can splash bacteria throughout your kitchen.
 Clean cutting boards by washing them in hot, soapy water after each use, then rinse with clear water or use a dishwasher, unless the board is laminated.
 Air dry or pat dry with clean paper towels.
 To sanitize cutting boards, make a solution with one tablespoon of unscented liquid chlorine bleach per gallon of water.
 Flood the surface with the bleach solution, let it stand for a few minutes, rinse with clear water, and air dry or pat dry with clean paper towels.

 Keep your fruit, poultry, fish and meat separate at all times, including while your foods are in the grocery cart, bags and refrigerator.
 While prepping your food, make sure you use separate cutting boards for each food item.

 Put leftovers in shallow containers and refrigerate immediately.
 Do not thaw frozen meats on the counter top.
 Instead, submerge them in cold water, ensuring that you refill with cold water every 30 minutes, or place in the refrigerator for a few days.

 Keeping the four steps above in mind, it’s also important to avoid foods that look or taste unusual and to thoroughly reheat leftovers.

-From norovirus to salmonella, there are many viruses that cause food poisoning, and the symptoms are similar for each strain.
+From norovirus to salmonella, there are many viruses and bacteria that cause food poisoning, and the symptoms are similar for each strain.
 Gastroenteritis, more commonly known as the stomach flu, can be classified by symptoms such as nausea, vomiting, diarrhea and abdominal cramps.

 To prevent the spread of disease, wash your hands frequently, and limit the number of people you come in contact with.